alecive/alecive.github.io/_posts/blog/2018-06-14-ROS-scazlab-installation.md

 * This line will be replaced by the ToC, excluding the "Contents" header {:toc}

-**Disclaimer:** although I've been doing robotics for years, I have **never** used ROS.
-These are the very first step I made in order to having a working `ros` environment on my laptop.
-As such, they should be taken as-they-are.
-They are mainly notes for myself in order to track down what I did and avoid doing the same errors.
+These guide is intended for students in the [Scazlab](http://scazlab.yale.edu).
+It is the most pain-free, future-proof way of installing `ros indigo` on a Ubuntu 14.04 machine.
+It is a collection of information from a variety of different sources, and the gist of it is that it will install `ROS` from sources in user space in order to avoid messing around with debian packages that are usually out-of-date and/or conflicting with more advanced features.s

 This page is going to be about ROS installation.
 For [a summary about the main ROS concepts and some useful command-line tools, go here]({% post_url blog/2016-02-08-ROS-concepts %}).

 # Installing ROS indigo from sources

 Why `ros indigo`?
-Because it is the same version that has been installed on the [Baxter robot](http://sdk.rethinkrobotics.com/wiki/Main_Page) I am going to use at the [Social Robotics Lab](http://scazlab.yale.edu/).
+Because it is the same version that has been installed on the [Baxter robot](http://sdk.rethinkrobotics.com/wiki/Main_Page) we are using at the [Social Robotics Lab](http://scazlab.yale.edu/).

-I decided to install from sources.
-I am used to that when I was working on [yarp](https://github.com/robotology/yarp), and it is the way to go if you want to have access to the source files and get a better idea of the middleware.
-I went [here](http://wiki.ros.org/indigo/Installation/Source), and I followed the instructions.
-Here is a summary of what I did.
+Why installing from sources?
+It is the way to go if you want to have access to the source files and get a better idea of the middleware.
+Below, there is a set of instructions, heavily inspired by [the official ros wiki](http://wiki.ros.org/indigo/Installation/Source).

 **NOTE**: [This page](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup#Step_3:_Create_Baxter_Development_Workspace) provides a complete step-by-step guide on how to setup a workstation for the Baxter robot.

 ## Prerequisites

 ### Setup `sources.list`

-Installing `ros indigo` was not particularly difficult.
-First thing has been to setup my computer to accept software from `packages.ros.org`.
-I was lucky that `ros indigo` supports `trusty` (i.e. Ubuntu 14.04).
-I followed [this page](http://wiki.ros.org/indigo/Installation/Ubuntu#indigo.2BAC8-Installation.2BAC8-Sources.Setup_your_sources.list) (Section 1.2 and 1.3):
+Installing `ros indigo` is not particularly difficult.
+First thing is to setup the machine to accept software from `packages.ros.org`.
+According to [this page](http://wiki.ros.org/indigo/Installation/Ubuntu#indigo.2BAC8-Installation.2BAC8-Sources.Setup_your_sources.list) (Section 1.2 and 1.3):

 ~~~bash
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'